 From Related Items, you can relate an existing ticket to the ticket you are currently working on, or you can create a new ticket that is related to the current ticket.
 For example, you can create a work order from within the context of an incident, and important metadata (such as customer information) from the incident copied to the new work order.
 In addition, "Created" and "Created by" relationships are automatically established between the two tickets.

 From Related Items on a change request, you can create a new outage for one or more of the configuration items (CIs) that are related to the change request.
 You can also relate an existing outage to the change request.
 In this case, the CIs associated with the outage are automatically related to the change request.
-See "Specifying an outage for a CI" (in Working with profiles in Smart IT: People and CIs) and Creating and managing change requests using Smart IT.
+See "Specifying an outage for an asset" in Creating and updating assets in Smart IT, and Creating and managing change requests using Smart IT.

 Information copied to a new related ticket

 The following minimum information is copied to the related incident, problem, known error, work order, or change request:

 - Customer and Customer Company